-This has been an extremely challenging period for the global oil and gas sector.
-Whilst the Indus Gas share price has not escaped the industry wide malaise, the Company's fundamentals have remained robust and several key milestones have been achieved during the financial year under review.
+This financial period saw a continuation of the extremely challenging conditions across the global oil and gas sector.
+Whilst the Indus Gas share price has not escaped the industry wide malaise, the Company's activities continue to pick up pace.
+The submission of the Field Development Plan for the non SGL area was a major milestone achieved in the period.

-The Company's operational and financial performance has been strong with consistent revenues and profits generated during the period.
+The Company's operational and financial performance has been strong with another year of consistent revenues and profits generated.
 The Company has also successfully secured additional balance sheet capacity, on very attractive terms, from which to fund future production growth and infrastructure investment.